wayneeseguin/graft/docs/concepts/merging.md

 ### 3. Param Phase

 The document is scanned for `(( param ))` operators.
-If any exist, it means a required property wasn't overridden by later files.
-Spruce will print errors for missing parameters and exit.
+If any exist, it means a required property wasn't overridden by later files. graft will print errors for missing parameters and exit.

 ### 4. Eval Phase

-Unless `--skip-eval` is specified, Spruce scans for operators, generates a dependency graph, and evaluates them in order.
+Unless `--skip-eval` is specified, graft scans for operators, generates a dependency graph, and evaluates them in order.
 Each operator modifies the document.
 All remaining operators are evaluated at this stage.

 ### 5. Pruning